designgrappler/EZ-Tip/README.md

  Required: User can view total bill total amount (bill amount + tip)

 Notes:
 Treehouse courses were informative but the video walkthrough was great.
 Some content issues with the course and video because of Swift 2.0.
-Actually searched the web for the answer to converting a string to a double.
+Actually searched the web for the answer to converting a string to a double. #cantreademails

 ![Demo walkthrough](https://raw.githubusercontent.com/designgrappler/EZ-Tip/master/ez-tip-demo.gif)